-- 1 In Color Profiler Suite, start Express Profiler. - 2 In the Welcome window, click Select Fiery Server and select the Fiery Server from the list.

-If the Fiery Server is not in the list, click the plus sign to add it using the IP address or by searching.

-3 Type a name for Description and click Next.

-This name will be used for the calibration, the output profile, and the virtual printer or server preset that you will create.

-4 Select any job settings needed to print the warm-up pages and the calibration page and click OK.

-The same job settings will be used to print the profiling measurement page.

-5 Click OK, retrieve the pages from the printer, and follow the on-screen instructions to measure the calibration page.

-A new calibration setting is created.

-6 Click OK, retrieve the profiling measurement page from the printer, and follow the on-screen instructions to measure the page.

-After you finish measuring the page, the profile is created and installed on the Fiery Server.

-- 7 Click Test Print to print a test page using the new profile. - 8 Click Done.
+- 1 In Color Profiler Suite, start Express Profiler. - 2 In the Welcome window, click Select Fiery Server and select the Fiery server from the list.
+If the Fiery server is not in the list, click the plus sign to add it using the IP address or by searching. - 3 Type a name for Description and click Next. - This name will be used for the calibration, the output profile, the server preset, and the optional virtual printer that you will create. - 4 Select any job settings needed to print the warm-up pages and the calibration page and click OK. - The same job settings will be used to print the subsequent profiling, calibration, and test pages. - 5 Click OK, retrieve the pages from the printer, and follow the on-screen instructions to measure the calibration page. - A new calibration setting is created. - 6 Click OK, retrieve the profiling measurement page or pages from the printer, and follow the on-screen instructions to measure the page or pages. - After you finish measuring the page, the profile is created and installed on the Fiery server. - 7 Click Test Print to print a test page using the new profile. - 8 Click Done.